 Having acquired the rights to manufacture Bayko in 1960, Meccano Ltd moved production to its Meccano factory in Speke, Liverpool.
 To rationalise and simplify the system, all sets were redesigned.
 Many of the decorative parts were dropped and the cumbersome one-piece roofs were replaced by flat-roof pieces.
 The colour scheme was changed to grey bases, green roofs, yellow windows and doors, and red and white bricks.
 In order to reduce production costs, polystyrene was used for all the plastic parts instead of Bakelite.

 In 1963 Meccano Ltd also began feeling the pressure of competing toys, even though the models were more realistic architectural constructions.
 By 1964, all advertising was stopped, although Meccano continued manufacturing sets and spares until 1967.
 Over its lifespan, both Plimpton and Meccano exported Bayko across the world, and, besides being a toy, it attracted a modest adult following that still exists today.
 A healthy trade in original Bayko sets and parts also exists today, with some enthusiasts even casting their own pieces.

-What's your Bayko worth?
+What's your Bayko worth in 2021?
 Here are some recently sold items.

 |Large Quantity Of Bayko Building Toys Bricks Roofs||09/2021||C $45.57|